zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/02-upgrading-the-database.md

-# Upgrading your database
+# Upgrading the Database

-Introduction
+Upgrading the database is the most significant part of the process in upgrading to DXP 7.2.
+It involves several steps of preparation which are outlined below.

 Here are the general database upgrade topics: